 Though tuition payment plans can offer an affordable way to pay for school, they also come with a few possible drawbacks.

-Some payment management companies charge a fee to enroll in the plan; others charge a fee if you miss a payment.
-FACTS charges $30 if it can’t collect payment due to insufficient funds.
+Some payment management companies used by schools charge a fee to enroll in the plan, while others charge a fee if you miss a payment: For example, tuition management company FACTS charges $30 if it can’t collect payment due to insufficient funds.
 Your college could charge you an additional fee, too.

-Overall, there aren’t a ton of downsides to tuition payment plans.
-But before signing up for one, learn about its potential costs and limitations.
+Overall, there may not be a ton of downsides to tuition payment plans — but before signing up for one, you should learn about its potential costs and limitations.

 Each individual college has its own policy for tuition payment plans.
 If you’re interested, ask your school’s financial aid office about your options.

 As you research and apply to schools, make sure to consider the cost of tuition.
 By understanding the costs and how to cover them, you can make the best choice for your educational future.

 Need a student loan?Here are our top student loan lenders of 2022!

 |2.49% – 13.85%1||Undergraduate|

 |0.00% – 23.00%4||Undergraduate|